 How Do You Define Harm?

 I love Hornsby’s recommended rules.
-But the question I’m posing here is how we define harm to our users.
+But the question I’m posing is how we define harm to our users.
 Is Facebook harming users by consuming as much of their time and attention as possible?
 Hornsby identified that his own goals were being undermined by his time on Facebook:

 “Once we figure out what we want to do with our lives, we should take the time to reflect on how to achieve our goals, then get on with it.
 I have friends, a family, and work commitments.
 So, after some reflection, I ultimately decided that the time I was spending on Facebook was time that I would rather be spending elsewhere.
 Looking at the time I spent on Facebook objectively, it was probably not a huge amount of time.
 But subjectively, it felt like I was spending too much time and mental energy on something that wasn’t worth the price—particularly if I got drawn into an argument with strangers or possibly bots.
 Worse, the emotions I felt while I was engaged with Facebook bled into the rest of my day, affecting how I was feeling.”

-That said, Hornsby’s certainly not alone in doubting the ethical nature of Facebook (and others), so I’m not trying to attack him personally.
+That said, Hornsby’s certainly not alone in doubting the ethical nature of Facebook (and others).
+So I’m not trying to attack him personally.
 I just believe that calling Facebook’s goal unethical presumes an understanding or ownership of our users’ needs.

 What is Our Responsibility?

 You could say we’re exploiting vulnerabilities in human psychology.
-We work with behavior change researchers and run usability tests to understand how to get people to use the app more frequently and longer.
+We work with behavior change researchers and run usability tests to understand how to get people to use an app more frequently and longer.
 We want them to use the app – and they usually don’t care if they do.
 But we tell ourselves we’re doing the right thing because it’s better for them in the long term.
 It will help them reach the long term goals they struggle to move towards.

 If Facebook helps some people combat loneliness or connect with friends and family far away, is it ethical for Facebook to “trick” people into using the site more?
 If it makes other people feel more lonely or even harms their mental health, does that make it unethical?